KomodoPlatform/developer-docs/docs/intro/010-cryptoconditions/101-cryptoconditions-instructions.md

 `"pubkey": "DO_NOT_USE_ADDRESS019a79b0921a1be6d3ca6f9e8a050feb14eb845fe46b9d756"`

-This is will be your contract-pubkey; you must now indicate it in the daemon.
+This is will be your contract pubkey; you must now indicate it in the daemon.

 To do this, first stop the daemon.